javierlopezdeancos/testcontainers-node-playwright/README.md

   - [x] Run Playwright tests in a playwright container with default configuration and extract the blob reporter.
   - [ ] Run Playwright tests in a playwright container with default configuration and extract a list of different reporters.
-- Run Playwright tests against your app.
+- Run Playwright tests pointed to your app.
-  - [x] Run Playwright tests in a playwright container against your app container.
+  - [x] Run Playwright tests in a playwright container pointed to your app container.
 - Run Playwright test in UI mode.
   - [ ] Run Tests in UI Mode that user can follow up outside the container using a browser.
 - Run Playwright and extract trace viewer on failed test.